aarong/feedme-client/DEV.md

 - A `disconnect` event must not be followed by any further events until the library has called `transport.connect()`.

-The transport is not required to defer event emissions that result immediately from method calls on the transport, event though this is widely viewed as a Javascript best practice.
-For example, when the library calls `transport.connect()`, the transport may synchronously emit a `connecting` event or it may defer the emission using a mechanism like `process.nextTick()` or `setTimeout()`.
-The library will function correctly in either case, provided that the transport emits events in the required sequence.
-The library ensures that all emissions and callbacks are deferred from the application's perspective.
+When the library invokes a transport method, the transport may emit any resulting events synchronously within the method or defer them using a mechanism like `process.nextTick()` or `setTimeout()`.
+The transport will function correctly with the library as long as the transport sequences events as required.
+The library will ensure that all events and callbacks are deferred from the application's perspective.

 ### Transport Methods